Don't Let a Lost Social Security Card Lead to Identity Theft

 4. Monitor your credit

 Keeping tabs on your credit report will quickly alert you to whether someone is misusing your Social Security number to open new credit accounts in your name.
 Typically, you can obtain one free copy per year from each of the major credit reporting agencies at www.annualcreditreport.com.
-However, during the COVID-19 pandemic, the credit reporting agencies have been offering weekly online credit reports through the end of 2023.
+However, since the COVID-19 pandemic, the credit reporting agencies have been offering weekly online credit reports through the end of 2023.[1]

 After you have obtained a copy of your report, you should look carefully to see whether there is anything suspicious in it.
 This could include inquiries (requests for your credit information) from companies you never contacted, as well as records of credit accounts you didn't open; unexplained charges on your cards; or judgments or other legal actions against you that you weren't aware of.